 More robust.
 FAT32 can relocate the root directory and use the backup copy of the FAT instead of the default copy.
-The boot record on FAT32 drives has also been expanded to include a backup of critical data structures so they are less susceptible to a single point of failure.
+The boot record on FAT32 drives was expanded to include a backup of critical data structures, so they are less susceptible to a single point of failure.

-To maintain the greatest compatibility possible with existing applications, networks, and device drivers, FAT32 was implemented with as little change as possible to Windows 95's existing architecture, internal data structures, Application Programming interfaces (APIs) and on-disk format.
-However, because 4 bytes are now required to store cluster values, many internal add on-disk data structures and published APIs will fail on FAT32 drives.
-Most applications will be unaffected by these changes.
+For compatibility with existing applications, networks, and drivers, FAT32 was implemented with as little change as possible to Windows 95's existing architecture, internal data structures, APIs, and on-disk format.
+However, because 4 bytes are now required to store cluster values, many internal add-on disk data structures and published APIs fail on FAT32 drives.
+Most applications are unaffected by these changes.
 Existing utilities and drivers should continue to work on FAT32 drives.
-However, MS-DOS block device drivers (e.g. ASPIDISK.SYS) and disk utilities for these need to be revised to support FAT32 drives.
+However, MS-DOS block device drivers (e.g., ASPIDISK.SYS) and disk utilities for these need to be revised to support FAT32 drives.

-All of Microsoft's bundled disk utilities (format, FDISK, Defrag, MS-DOS ScanDisk, Windows ScanDisk, and DriveSpace) have been revised to work with FAT32.
-Microsoft has worked with leading device driver and disk utility vendors to support FAT32.
+Microsoft's bundled disk utilities (format, fdisk, Defrag, MS-DOS ScanDisk, Windows ScanDisk, and DriveSpace) were revised to work with FAT32.
+Microsoft has worked with the leading device driver and disk utility vendors to support FAT32.

 NTFS is an advanced file system, with support for many features not present in FAT32, including per-file compression, security, and transitioning.
-It is not feasible to implement NTFS within the memory and compatibility constraints of the Windows 95 platform.
-Windows 95 still supports real-mode MS-DOS for booting and running some MS-DOS based games.
+It is not feasible to implement NTFS in the memory and compatibility constraints of the Windows 95 platform.
+Windows 95 still supports real mode MS-DOS for booting and running some MS-DOS-based games.
 Adding NTFS support to the MS-DOS kernel would have required a significant amount of MS-DOS memory, and that would have precluded the use of many MS-DOS mode games and applications.
 Protect-mode only support for NTFS would not have allowed Windows to boot from an NTFS volume.

 Because of the compatibility considerations described above, the implementation of FAT32 involved very little change to Windows 95.
 The Major differences between FAT32 and earlier implementations of FAT are as follows:

 Two new partition types are defined: OxB and OxC.
-Both indicate FAT32 volumes; Type OxC indicates a FAT32 partition that requires extended INTI3 support (LBA).
+Both indicate FAT32 volumes; Type OxC indicates a FAT32 partition that requires LBA (extended INTI3 support).

-The boot record on FAT32 drives requires 2 sectors (due to expansion and addition of fields within the BPB).
+The boot record on FAT32 drives requires 2 sectors (due to expansion and addition of fields in the BPB).
 As a result, the number of reserved sectors on FAT32 drives is higher than on FATI6, typically 32.
-This expanded reserved area allows two complete copies of the boot record to be stored there, as well as a sector, in which free space count and other file system information is stored.
+This area allows two complete copies of the boot record to be stored, and a sector, where free space count and other file system information is stored.

-The FAT is now larger, because each entry now takes up 4 bytes and there are typically many more clusters than on FATl6 drives.
+The FAT is now larger, because each entry now takes up 4 bytes and there are typically many more clusters than on FAT16 drives.